NixOS/nix.dev/source/tutorials/nixos/binary-cache-setup.md

 - (optional) A public IP and DNS domain

-  If you don't host yourself, check [NixOS friendly hosters](https://wiki.nixos.org/wiki/NixOS_friendly_hosters) on the NixOS Wiki.
+  If you don't host yourself, check [NixOS-friendly hosters](https://wiki.nixos.org/wiki/NixOS_friendly_hosters) on the NixOS Wiki.
   Follow the tutorial on [](provisioning-remote-machines-tutorial) to deploy your NixOS configuration.

 For a cache on a local network, we assume: